gocardless/angularjs-style-guide/README.md

 #### Use resolvers to inject data.

-_Why_: The page is rendered only when all data is available, which means you don't get any views being rendered without data.
+_Why_: The page is rendered only when all data is available.
+This means views are only rendered once all the required data is available, and you avoid the user seeing any empty views whilst the data is loading.

 ```js
 // Recommended